 File main.js:

-define(["require", "exports", "./log"], function(require, exports, log) { log.message("hello"); }
+define(["require", "exports", "./log"], function(require, exports, log_1) { log_1.message("hello"); }

 File log.js:

-define(["require", "exports"], function(require, exports) { exports.message = function(s) { console.log(s); } }
+define(["require", "exports"], function(require, exports) { function message(s) { console.log(s); } exports.message = message; }

 The special 'require' and 'exports' dependencies are always present.
 Additional entries are added to the dependencies array and the parameter list as required to represent imported modules.
 Similar to the code generation for CommonJS Modules, a dependency entry is generated for a particular imported module only if the imported module is referenced as a PrimaryExpression somewhere in the body of the importing module.
 If an imported module is referenced only as a NamespaceName, no dependency is generated for that module.